Search This Blog

 The film looks a lot like Christmas, but is it scary?
 Despite its use of dark shadows juxtaposed with the bright colors, some neat Dutch angles, sweeping shots, and P.O.V.s, it looks and feels very overdone.
 As if the unsubtle Christmas imagery wasn't already a clue, this film is overdramatic in its directing.
 Everything is shot, framed, and lit to look intense in one of the most bombastic ways possible, where subtly is hardly ever a thing.
 Even when nothing terrible is happening, the film remains intense for no reason, therefore not allowing the interactions with the characters to feel like down-to-earth moments to provide a sense of absence.
 I was even more disappointed to discover that the music was composed by Shirley Walker (who helped make Batman: The Animated Series feel like a series of cinematic movies with her music) and that this was her last film project before her passing.
 Ordinarily, she's a fantastic composer, but in this film, it feels like she was instructed to make loud, scary noises with a hint of her classical talents, which is what it sounds like.
 And nothing about it sounds innovatively noisy, coming across as generic and obnoxious.
 When the film does find a way to build on a subtle creepy environment, the music usually gets in the way.
 In one scene, a snow globe in the attic is playing the Dance of the Sugar Plum Fairy, which starts as chilling, until Walker's loud dramatic plays over it, sucking all the quietly intense anticipation felt.

 If the film, with its visuals and sounds, comes across as trying too hard to scare, the murders committed are absurd.
 For those underwhelmed by the lack of gore in the original film, the remake loves to squeeze out as much of it as possible, and in some of the most bizarre ways you can think of.
 Eyes balls are gouged out; ice skates cause brains to splatter; there's strangulation with Christmas lights; a Candy Cane is used as a murder weapon; body parts decorate a Christmas tree; and Christmas cookies are made out of human flesh.
 The terror is replaced with disgust executed in the most outlandish ways possible, feeling less like a Black Christmas movie and more like an unrated Christmas Friday the 13th.
 That's not completely a bad thing, as some of these kills are inventive with some neat gore effects, if not scary.
-But the kills do get a bit repetitive, with the number of eyeballs lost and the killer using a bag only to pointlessly use a murder weapon (this confused method of killing is part of Billy's trauma that honestly didn't need an explanation, nor makes sense given the twist).
+But the kills do get a bit repetitive, with the number of eyeballs lost and the killer using a bag only to pointlessly use a murder weapon (this confused method of killing is part of Billy's trauma that honestly didn't need an explanation).

 If there was one thing about my review of the original film that has changed over time, it is my complaint that half of the supporting characters come across as forgettable.
 Okay, not many of them are precisely complex, but their colorful yet grounded personalities are more entertaining than I remember.
 In this film, the victims are as amusing as dirty slush.
 The sorority girls have no personality whatsoever, for how lifeless they're acting is, and any sign of character traits they have is underwritten.
 Each of them acts no differently from the other, making their roles interchangeable.
 Their chemistry is dry, and they have no real sense of emotion.
 The only sorority girl who stands out is the one with the glasses for how suspiciously weird she appears and yet has little screen time compared to the others.
 Morgan hired a famous comedian and one of the original actresses from the film, Andrea Martin, as the housemother, who would be perfect as this eccentric character, and even she is as empty of personality as the rest of the cast, as she too is given little to do.
 These characters are nothing more than livestock, and the film is anxiously willing to kill them off for the sake of carnage.
 The only thing to appreciate about the performances is that they allegedly did their own stunts.